griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/index.md

 * Creating Griptape Pipelines
 * Creating Griptape Tasks
-* Investigate Image Generation Engines
+* Investigate Image Generation Drivers
 * Using a `CodeExecutionTask` to display the resulting image

 ## Useful Resources and Links